isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-mobile.md

 *New mobile video ads formats only*

-**[!UICONTROL Vertical video]:** (Not available when [!UICONTROL Custom Transcode] is selected) Indicates that the video is vertical (portrait mode).

-**[!UICONTROL Transcode to]:** (Some users, depending on permissions; optional) The formats you want to include in your VAST tag when the publisher has specific creative file requirements.
-Formats accepted by most publishers are selected by default.

-**[!UICONTROL Custom Transcode]:** (Beta users only; not available when Vertical Video is selected) ) Indicates that the video uses custom transcode.
-If you select this option, then specify the file format, video bitrate, zoom, and dimensions for up to three custom transcode versions.

-**[!UICONTROL XTrader]:** (Some users, depending on permissions) Indicates that the video uses one ore more [!DNL X_TRADER] feed.

 **[!UICONTROL URL]** or **[!UICONTROL Ad Tag]**: A third-party VAST ad tag or ad tag that contains creative assets and tracking pixels

 **[!UICONTROL Ad Title]** or **[!UICONTROL Title]**: A name for the ad that is used in the [!UICONTROL Ads] view and reports.